 “Cochlear was prepared to take a long-term view and grow the category, as well as generating leads,” Jefferson said.
 “That’s really rare.
 Not every brand can do that.”

-To find out how Simple can help your marketing team brief better, book a demo.
+To find out how Simple’s marketing resource management platform can help your marketing team brief better, get in touch.